-The Governing Body has nominated Sue Prestwood as the link governor for safeguarding.
-You can contact him by emailing: safeguarding@dobcroft-jun.sheffield.sch.uk
+The Governing Body has nominated Michelle Kingan as the link governor for safeguarding.
+You can contact her by emailing: FAO The Safeguarding Governor: enquiries@dobcroft-jun.sheffield.sch.uk

-Concerns about and allegation of abuse made against the headteacher will be referred to the Chair of Governors, Richard Copeland, Richard.Copeland@aetuk.com, who will liaise with the LADO and partner agencies and will attend any strategy meetings called in respect of such an allegation.
+Concerns about and allegation of abuse made against the headteacher will be referred to the Chair of Governors, Paul Shawley -chair@dobcroft-jun.sheffield.sch.uk\who will liaise with the LADO and partner agencies and will attend any strategy meetings called in respect of such an allegation.

-As good practice, Safeguarding will be a standing agenda item at all staff meetings and the Headteacher will provide reports at each Governing Body meeting, outlining details of safeguarding issues that have arisen during the term and the outcomes.
+As good practice, Safeguarding will be a standing agenda item at all staff meetings and the Headteacher will provide termly reports to a Governing Body meeting, outlining details of safeguarding issues that have arisen during the term and the outcomes.
 These reports will respect all issues of confidentiality and will not therefore identify any person(s) by name.